Limited traffic zone: In France

 In October 2012, Nantes was the first French city to adopt the concept of an LTZ in the city center.

 Paris implemented a limited traffic zone in November 2024.

 The zone à trafic limité (ZTL) will be in the first, second, third and fourth arrondissements in an area of 5.5 sq km that includes the Louvre and Tuileries Gardens, and much of Avenue de l'Opéra.
 No through traffic will be allowed.
-From 2026 there will be LTZ in all arrondissements of Paris.
+From 2026, there will be LTZ in all arrondissements of Paris.

 In Italy

 In most Italian cities that have a zona a traffico limitato (ZTL), vehicles transporting people with disability are allowed when displaying the appropriate badge.
 As Article 47 of the Italian Traffic Code (Codice della Strada) defines bicycles as vehicles, cycling is only allowed if specified on the road sign.
 Unauthorized movement of vehicles in a ZTL is punishable by a fine under Article 7(14) in conjunction with the relevant city ordinance, and the fine is between 83 and 332 euros.

-In 2009 the city of Florence issued an average of 1,253 traffic tickets a day, for an annual revenue of 52 million euro.
+In 2009 the city of Florence issued an average of 1,253 traffic tickets a day, for an annual revenue of 52 millions of Euros.
 The fines tripled over the previous ten-year period.
 In the same year revenues from traffic fines in Milan were 81 million euro.
 About 53% of these fines come from LTZ violations.

+Italian LTZs may also do double duty as mere environmental zones, prohibiting vehicles below a certain European emission standard from entering the area.
+Since the details about what prohibition is in force are written in supplementary panel written in Italian only and in small letters, it is easy to misinterpret the sign when travelling somewhat fast.

 Entrance signs

 Electronic display at an entry point indicating an active ZTL in Rome, with automatic surveillance.

 The sign indicating the start of the ZTL is composed of a series of panels.
 The first, mandatory, has a square shape and contains the "no vehicles" sign and the written zona traffico limitato.
 Below this signal other panels are placed are positioned according to the type of ZTL.
 Panels are provided to indicate the period of validity, exceptions or limitations to the prohibition, report the presence of an electronic gate or provide telephone numbers to obtain information on the ZTL.

 To allow drivers to immediately understand if the ZTL is active, municipal administrations often integrate road signs with electronic displays indicating, for example, ZTL attiva (ZTL active) or ZTL non attiva (ZTL inactive).
+In some cases, the sign reads varco attivo/non attivo, with the word varco meaning "passage" and attivo meaning active: there have been cases where the writing varco attivo, literally "active passage", was misinterpreted as permission to go through the LTZ, whereas the actual meaning is that the LTZ restrictions are in force.